Skip to main content

 May I reapply if I wasn't accepted earlier?

-Applicants who previously applied to Northwestern and received an admission decision must wait one academic year before being reconsidered.
+Applicants who previously applied to Northwestern and received an admission decision are eligible to reapply but must wait until the following application cycle.

 May I defer my enrollment?